Pylons/pyramid/docs/narr/introduction.rst

 :mod:`repoze.bfg` was inspired by Zope, Django, and Pylons.

-:mod:`repoze.bfg`'s traversal is inspired by Zope.  :mod:`repoze.bfg` uses the Zope Component Architecture ("CA") internally, as do Zope 2, Zope 3, and Grok.
-Developers don't interact with the CA very much during typical development, however; it's mostly used by the framework developer rather than the application developer.
+:mod:`repoze.bfg` traversal is inspired by Zope.  :mod:`repoze.bfg` uses the Zope Component Architecture ("CA") internally, as do Zope 2, Zope 3, and Grok.
+Developers don't interact with the CA very much during typical development, however; it's mostly used by the framework developer rather than the application developer.  :mod:`repoze.bfg` developers use :term:`ZCML` (an XML dialect) to perform various configuration tasks; in particular, as in Zope3, one more more :term:`view` functions is associated with a :term:`model` type via ZCML.

 Like Pylons, :mod:`repoze.bfg` is mostly policy-free.
 It makes no assertions about which database you should use, and its built-in